SrSerranoo/Delete-Tweets-RtTweets-Likes/README.md

-# Delete Tweets, Retweets, and Likes
+# Delete Tweets, Retweets, and Likes [Work 1/June/2024]

 This project provides JavaScript snippets to delete tweets, retweets, and likes from your Twitter profile efficiently.